 Fiber Cement Board

 There are a few versions of fiber cement boards for showers, but they all utilize cellulose fibers (wood fibers) to make the board more flexible (less brittle).

 Similar to cement board for showers, these boards are generally uniform in composition (not layered).
 Some boards incorporate a mixture of silica sand and cellulose fibers while others use gypsum and cellulose fibers.

-They also have a uniform (non-layered) and dense composition, which allows these backer boards to be manufactured in 1/4″ and 1/2″ thicknesses.
+They also have a uniform (non-layered) and dense composition, which allows these tile boards to be manufactured in 1/4″ and 1/2″ thicknesses.

 All the fiber cement boards claim to resist compression, moisture and mold.

-These boards can be very similar in price to cement board, or as much as 1.5x the cost of cement backer board.
+These shower boards can be very similar in price to cement board, or as much as 1.5x the cost of cement backer board.